Invariant derivations and differential forms for reflection groups: Two dimensional reflection groups

 \section{Two dimensional reflection groups}

 We now consider reflection groups acting on $2$-dimensional complex space, i.e., the case when $\ell=2$.
 We found in Theorem~\ref{main-result} an $\SSS^W$-basis for $(\SSS \ot \wedge V^* \ot V)^W$ when $W$ is a duality group.
 Here, we find a {\it different} choice of basis that works for {\it any} rank $2$ complex reflection group $W$, duality or not.
-Let us assume that we have named the basic derivations in $(\SSS \otimes V)^W$
+Suppose we have basic derivations in $(\SSS \otimes V)^W = (\SSS\otimes 1 \otimes V)^W$

 for some $a,b$ in $\CC[x_1,x_2]$.
 With this indexing, $e_1^*=1$ and $e_2^*=\deg(a)=\deg(b)$.

 \begin{theorem} For a complex reflection group $W$ acting on $\CC^2$, and $0 \leq m \leq 2$, the following sets $\BBB^{(m)}$ give free $S^W$-bases for $(\SSS \ot \wedge^m V^* \ot V)^W$: